-- (i) entry;
+(i) entry;

-- (ii) living rooms;
+(ii) living rooms;

-- (iii) kitchen;
+(iii) kitchen;

-- (iv) dining room or eating area;
+(iv) dining room or eating area;

-- (v) stairs;
+(v) stairs;

-- (vi) halls;
+(vi) halls;

-- (vii) bathrooms;
+(vii) bathrooms;

-- (viii) bedrooms;
+(viii) bedrooms;

-- (ix) storage;
+(ix) storage;

-- (x) basement or crawl space;
+(x) basement or crawl space;

-- (xi) other rooms;
+(xi) other rooms;

-- (xii) exterior, including balcony, patio and yard;
+(xii) exterior, including balcony, patio and yard;

-- (xiii) garage or parking area;
+(xiii) garage or parking area;

-- (g) a statement of the state of repair and general condition of any floor or window coverings, appliances, furniture, fixtures, electrical outlets and electronic connections provided for the exclusive use of the tenant as part of the tenancy agreement;
+(g) windo electr ement of the state of repair and general condition of any floor or ow coverings, appliances, furniture, fixtures, electrical outlets and onic connections provided for the exclusive use of the tenant as part tenancy agreement;

-- (h) any other items which the landlord and tenant agree should be included;
+(h) any o ther items which the landlord and tenant agree should be included;

-- (i) a statement identifying any damage or items in need of maintenance or repair;
+(i) a statement identifying any damage or items in need of maintenance or repair;

-- (j) appropriate space for the tenant to indicate agreement or disagreement with the landlord's assessment of any item of the condition of the rental unit and contents, and any additional comments;
+(j) the la priate space for the tenant to indicate agreement or disagreement with ndlord's assessment of any item of the condition of the rental unit and nts, and any additional comments;

-- (k) the following statement, to be completed by the tenant:
+(k) the fo llowing statement, to be completed by the tenant:

+ant's name

+[] agree that this report fairly represents the condition of the rental unit.

+[] do not agree that this report fairly represents the condition of the rental unit, for the following reasons:

+(1) 0.000 ea for the signature of both the landlard and tenant

+(C) the for the signature of both the landlord and tenant.

+(2) In addition to the information referred to in subsection (1), a condition inspection